-PacifiCorp has been fully cooperating with relevant federal and state agencies in the environmental review and study process, and the development, by the Department of the Interior, of a detailed plan for facilities removal.
+PacifiCorp has been fully cooperating with relevant federal and state agencies in the environmental review and study process, and the development, by Interior, of the detailed plan for facilities removal, which was released concurrently with the Draft EIS/EIR in September 2011.
 This cooperative effort has involved the transfer of project-related engineering design and operational information to allow the development of engineering designs and planning documents necessary to develop the detailed plan, and sediment sampling on and around Project reservoirs as well many other activities to allow the Department of the Interior to develop necessary information for the Secretarial Determination process.